m2osw/fluid-settings/README.md

 values need to be assigned a timestamp so we can chose to keep only the very last ones.

-The first implementation will be a SET to one Daemon and then that Daemon is responsible to tell the other two about the new value(s).
+The first implementation will be a `PUT` to one Daemon and then that Daemon is responsible to tell the other two about the new value(s).

 ### HTTP Extension

-The Fluid Service is accessible using HTTP requests with a GET (retrieve a value) or a PUT (modify a value).
+The Fluid Service is accessible using HTTP requests with a `GET` (retrieve a value) or a `PUT` (modify a value).
 Since values can't be added or deleted, there is no support for POST or DELETE.

 In other words, we have a basic REST API.

-TODO: this extension requires us to have the eventdispatcher `http_server_connection` implemented (at least the HTTP/1.1 version).
+TODO: this extension requires us to have the `edhttp` project implemented (at least the HTTP/1.1 version).

+**Note:** The `GET` is not available through the standard snapcommunicator connection.
+Instead, we have a `LISTEN` command which a standard REST API would not be able to offer.

+**Note 2:** The _HTTP Extension_ is useful if we want to implement a browser based user interface (a replacement to `snapmanager`).

 ### Websocket Extension

 Later, we could also consider having a Websocket.
 This is where we connect once and have push events instead of having to pull for the latest value(s).
+This better replicates the snapcommunicator `LISTEN` capability.

 TBD: HTTP2/3 probably also have a push feature so we may instead want to use those and not yet another feature.